fc-io/working-with-alvis-from-ki/README.md

 Hopefully, helpful info for KI researchers.

-How to get started working with AI on the Alvis supercomputer.
+How to get started developing AI on the Alvis supercomputer.

 ## Get Access